sevrynUA/CSP-Wordle-Solver/README.md

 # WordleBot

 A strategic solver for Wordle's Hard Mode, utilizing cryptographic letter distribution analysis to crack puzzles effectively.

+Wordle is an imperfect information game which is a constraint satisfaction problem. \
+Players have to guess a 5-letter word within 6 attempts, receiving feedback on the correctness of each letter. \
+The feedback consists of 'G' a green color (correct letter and position), 'Y' a yellow color (correct letter but wrong position), and 'B' a black/gray color (incorrect letter).

 # Results
 | Metric              | Value          |